-Queen sent out invitations for "A Night at the Opera" with Brian May and Roger Taylor thirty years ago here In the Studio.
+Forty-five years ago Queen sent out invitations for "A Night at the Opera" and the whole rock world RSVP'd.
+With Brian May and Roger Taylor here In the Studio.

 When it comes to technical innovation in the history of recorded music, certain names top any serious list: Thomas Edison (invented the recorder and phonograph 1878 ); Leo Fender (electric guitar ); Les Paul ( multi-track recording ); Ray Dolby…

 https://www.inthestudio.net/wp-content/uploads/2010/07/Fleetwood-Mac-Fleetwood-Mac.jpg 298 300 Red Beard https://www.inthestudio.net/wp-content/uploads/2017/01/ITS-COLOR-white-studio.png Red Beard2020-06-28 19:00:482020-08-03 21:11:28Fleetwood Mac- Fleetwood Mac 45th- Stevie Nicks, Mick Fleetwood